MY GRIEF CONNECTION

 Faith & Grief Workshops

 Faith & Grief Ministries workshops are led by grief support experts who have experienced grief themselves and really “get grief.”
+The workshops are for anyone who is grieving the death of a loved one.
+Each

-and sharing stories in small group discussions.
-Spiritual practices are introduced in each workshop session and are designed to promote comfort in grief.
+workshop session explores sacred stories related to grief, the nature of grief, and sharing stories in small group discussions.
+Spiritual practices are introduced in each workshop session and are designed to

+promote comfort in grief.
 The multi-session workshops are hosted online and when possible, in-person.

 https://www.faithandgrief.org/griefworkshop/